 Should disputes arise, the attorneys in our practice group have extensive experience in litigating construction claims.
 Our goal is to resolve the issue for our clients in the best way to achieve their business goals.
 Whether that is through alternative dispute resolution services or going to court, the litigators in our practice group are seasoned and knowledgeable in these areas.
 We have handled all types of construction-related claims, involving defects, extra work, delay, disruption, acceleration, lien litigation, rejection of non-conforming work, and lost labor productivity.

-Drawing on the vast resources here at Maynard Cooper, we also provide advice to our construction clients in the area of taxation, project finance issues, environmental matters, bankruptcy, intellectual property rights, international trade regulation, interaction with governmental agencies, incentive plans with governmental bodies as well as labor and employment issues.
+Drawing on the vast resources here at Maynard, we also provide advice to our construction clients in the area of taxation, project finance issues, environmental matters, bankruptcy, intellectual property rights, international trade regulation, interaction with governmental agencies, incentive plans with governmental bodies as well as labor and employment issues.

 Our practice group has attorneys located in our offices in Birmingham, Huntsville, and Mobile.
 This allows us to be able to provide our clients with the best, most efficient, and cost effective representation throughout the State of Alabama.